 PENNSYLVANIA: DaMó Pasta Lab in Philadelphia

 At DaMó Pasta Lab, they have pasta-making down to a science.
-In just the first week of opening, the cacio e pepe was declared the most popular pasta.
+In just the first week of opening, the Cacio e Pepe was declared the most popular pasta.

 "The sauce is a perfect balance of pecorino romano and black pepper and just light enough that I am still thinking about it hours later," writes one satisfied patron.

-RHODE ISLAND: Enoteca Umberto in Providence
+RHODE ISLAND: Andinos in Providence

 SOUTH CAROLINA: Le Farfalle in Charleston